-The BA (Hons) Drawing Open degree gives students the unique opportunity to study drawing as a distinctive creative practice.
+The BA (Hons) Drawing degree gives students the unique opportunity to study drawing as a distinctive creative practice.
 Drawing has taken a significant role within today’s contemporary arts environment and therefore provides students with a platform for studying and engaging with drawing as the central part of their creative practice.

-- To ensure students gain the technical skills in drawing to form a solid foundation for further development
+- To ensure students gain the technical skills in drawing to form a solid foundation for further development.

-- To provide an intellectually stimulating programme of study based on high quality study material and tutor support
+- To provide an intellectually stimulating programme of study based on high quality study material and tutor support.

-- To develop students’ creative capacities and their ability in interpretation and application
+- To develop students’ creative capacities and their ability in interpretation and application.

-- To develop students’ critical understanding of the theoretical and conceptual issues central to the practice of drawing and the social, historical and cultural context in which it is practised
+- To develop students’ critical understanding of the theoretical and conceptual issues central to the practice of drawing and the social, historical and cultural context in which it is practised.

-- To provide an environment in which the student has the possibility of changing their view of the world and their interaction with it both artistically and intellectually
+- To provide an environment in which the student has the possibility of changing their view of the world and their interaction with it both artistically and intellectually.

-- To foster high level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in areas of the creative arts to expand their application areas
+- To foster high level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in areas of the creative arts to expand their application areas.

 - To develop autonomous learners capable of applying intellectual and practical skills in a chosen area of contemporary drawing activity appropriate to employment, further study or life-long learning.

-The creative sector employs 1.5 million people in the UK alone.
-By studying a Drawing Open degree with the OCA, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gain ing your academic qualifications at the same time.
+By studying the OCA BA (Hons) Drawing degree, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gain ing your academic qualifications at the same time.